-Cucumbers Caesar are so easy to make, low in carbs, and delicious that once you try them you’ll make this tasty salad over and over.
+Cucumbers Caesar is so easy to make, so low in carbs, and so delicious that once you try it you’ll make this tasty salad over and over.
 And if you can get fresh garden cucumbers, that will make this tasty 3-ingredient salad even better!

 This is one of those recipes that’s so ridiculously simple that it’s almost an oxymoron to call it a recipe, but when I used to make this at Lake Powell when I was catering houseboat trips, people would go completely crazy over it.
-And even if you don’t get to go to Lake Powell, once you try this recipe I bet you’ll make it all year long for parties, picnics, and even camping trips.
+And once you try the recipe I bet you’ll make it all year long for parties, picnics, and even camping trips.
 And if you can find fresh garden cucumbers to make this salad, it will only be better.

 What ingredients do you need for this recipe?